 Guidelines for app suspend and resume

 Design your app to suspend when the user switches away from it and resume when the user switches back to it.
 Carefully consider the purpose and usage patterns of your app to ensure that your user has the best experience possible when your app is suspended and resumed.
-Follow these guidelines when you design the suspend and resume behavior of your Windows Runtime app.
+Follow these guidelines when you design the suspend and resume behavior of your Universal Windows Platform (UWP) app.

-For a summary of the lifecycle of a Windows Runtime app, see App lifecycle.
+For a summary of the lifecycle of a UWP app, see App lifecycle.

 - When resuming after a short period of time, return users to the state the app was in when the user left.
 For example, if a user navigates to another app before finishing an email, the user should be returned to the page with their unfinished email instead of the mail app's main landing page.